 Distribution in Marketing Strategy of Uniqlo

 Uniqlo has a robust supply chain network.
 It has manufacturing centers across the globe that are located in areas such as Shanghai, Dhaka, Ho Chi Minh City, Istanbul, and Jakarta.
-It has opened over two thousand stores around 19 markets.
+It has opened over two thousand stores in 19 markets.

 In March, 50 stores are located on both the East as well as West coasts.
-The concept meeting of the clothing is scheduled every year before the items are released and the merchandise when they are designed are distributed and are sold to the public worldwide.
+The concept meeting of the clothing is scheduled every year before the items are released and the merchandise when they are designed distributed and sold to the public worldwide.

 The Brand Equity and Reputation of Uniqlo